 "All marketing activities are likely to be affected by the GDPR in one way or another – that much is obvious," said Oksana Chyketa, marketing specialist at Albacross.
 "That said, we see GDPR having an exceptionally large impact when it comes to email marketing."

-Email marketing is a common advertising tactic that has been easily implemented in the past.
+Email marketing is a common advertising tactic that has been easy to implement in the past.
 But after GDPR, it's another area of business that requires careful consideration.

-For instance, companies need to ensure their contacts gave them consent before continuing to send emails to them.
-This calls for a stricter subscription process, which should involve double opt-ins and easy opt-outs, and exclude involuntary or required opt-ins.
+For instance, companies need to ensure their contacts provide explicit consent before continuing to send emails to them.
+This calls for a stricter subscription process, which should involve a double opt-in and easy opt-out feature, and exclude involuntary or required opt-ins.

-Double opt-ins confirm that users are interested in receiving emails, weeding out any fraudulent or accidental requests (e.g., failure to uncheck an automatically checked subscription box.)
-If a consumer provides their email for a subscription, they will have to go into their email and agree to it for a second time.
+A double opt-in confirms that users are interested in receiving emails, weeding out any fraudulent or accidental requests (for example, a user's failure to uncheck an automatically checked subscription box).
+If a consumer provides their email address for a subscription, they will have to go into their email and agree to it for a second time.

-This requirement acts as a safety net for any business sending marketing-related emails.
+The double opt-in requirement acts as a safety net for any business sending promotional emails.
 Anyone subscribing to your emails should be able to do so freely and not feel bribed to do so for a particular product or service.
-They should also be able to unsubscribe from your email list at any time, and with no repercussions.
+They should also be able to unsubscribe from your email list at any time, with no repercussions.

-Horner added that consumers will now expect personalized communication, and companies should leverage their data to customize messages and advertisements.
-That way, contacts they do have will be satisfied enough to stay subscribed.
+Horner added that consumers now expect personalized communication, and companies should leverage their data to customize messages and advertisements.
+That way, the contacts you have will be satisfied enough to stay subscribed.